-Patient Education
+$Patient \\ Education$

 - These are NOT happy pills, these are ANTIdepressants

 - Will you still have depression/anxiety?

 - Decreases the severity and frequency

 - "How long do I have to take these, doc?"

 - "I don't want to become dependent on them"

 - "I read that they aren't helpful"

 - "My neighbor takes Xanax, can I just do that?"

-- "I drink a blueberry-Acai infused almond milk with chia seeds extracted by pinky finger from the Na'Pali coast for my depression"
+- "I drink a blueberry-Acai infused almond milk with chia seeds extracted by pinky finger from Waikiki for my depression"